 Some of the links on this site are affiliate links.

-If you are looking to buy a slice of the green stuff yourself, you will need to save up for the initial investment.
-There are loans out there used for land purchases, but in most cases, cash is king.
-You should know how much you need to have saved up to buy land.
+If you want to buy a slice of the green stuff yourself, you must save up for the initial investment.
+There are loans used for land purchases, but in most cases, cash is king.
+So, please know how much you need to save to buy land.

 Owning 1 acre of land is a great goal to have initially.
-Depending on location, this can usually be accomplished with a minimal investment.
+However, depending on location, this can usually be accomplished with a minimal investment.

 For easy example purposes: